GiuseppeDiGuglielmo/catapult_venvs/2024.2/README.md

 ### `cannot find crt*.o: No such file or directory`

-If you get the following error when running an `hls4ml` design in Catapult AI NN
+If you get the following (or similar) error when running an `hls4ml` design in Catapult AI NN
 ```
 /usr/bin/ld: cannot find crt1.o: No such file or directory
 ```